stevencartavia/based-op/docs/docs/getting_started/get-started.md

 make op-reth-logs            // OP reth logs
 ```

-## Follower node
+## Join our devnet

-If you want to run a follower node for an existing netork, just edit the values in `follower-node/.env` with you custom configuration and run `make run-follower`.
+If you want to run a follower node for an existing network, just edit the values in `follower-node/.env` with you custom configuration and run `make run-follower`.
 Default values are set for connecting to Gattaca's devnet.